CescaNeri/BigData-CloudPlatforms/big-data/streaming/architecture.md

 Since late date (data that arrive after the watermark is defined) is realistic, a policy for **allowed lateness** must be defined.

+## Algorithms

+Consider *n* the space of events captured by the data stream.

+Streaming algorithm have the following requirements:

+- One-pass (once examined, items must be discarded)
+- Use small space for the internal state
+- Fast update of the internal state
+- Fast computation of answers
+- Provide approximated answers

+Analyzing a data stream is challenging due to space constraints, time constraints and algorithm infeasibility in one-pass.

+One solution is to rely on *approximated algorithms*, where approximation can be achieved by relying on two main concepts:

+- Sampling (sampling algorithms are known on time series and cash register models)
+- Random projections (relies on dimensionality reduction using projection along random vectors)